It is a type of cell or organism that can alter its shape, mainly by spreading and retracting pseudopods.

 This type of movement has been linked to changes in action potential, although the exact mechanism is still unknown.

-Some examples of organisms that exhibit this type of locomotion are amoeboids, slime molds, and some protozoa such as Naegleria gruberi, as well as some cells in humans such as leukocytes.
+Some organisms that exhibit this type of locomotion are amoeboids, slime molds, protozoa such as Naegleria Gruber, and some human cells such as leukocytes.

 Sarcomas, or cancers that arise from connective tissue cells, are particularly adept at amoeboid movement, leading to their high rate of metastasis.